ratulb/mnist_datasets/README.md

 ```python
 images_from_arff, labels_from_arff = MNISTLoader.from_arff()
 ```
-> **Note:** Default ARFF file source is `https://www.openml.org/data/download/52667/mnist_784.arff`.
+> **Note:** Default ARFF file source (for handwritten digits) is `https://www.openml.org/data/download/52667/mnist_784.arff`.
-> This method is provided for educational purposes and may be slower.
+> This method is provided for educational purposes and extremley slow.

 ### Verify Consistency Between ARFF and MNIST Binary Format
 ```python